peterkovgan/docker-spark-ex/README.md

-The scala example , base on the BDE's docker-spark:
+The scala example , based on the BDE's docker-spark:

 https://github.com/big-data-europe/docker-spark